ariatemplates/noder-js/doc/api.md

 This variable corresponds to the root module that is automatically created by noderJS.
 All the properties usually available on the `module` variable in a module (and listed in the previous section) are also available on the `noder` global variable.
-Moreover, the following shortcuts are also available for convenience (they are documented later in this page):
+Moreover, the following shortcuts are also available for convenience (most of them are documented later in this page):

 * `noder.asyncRequire = noder.require("noder-js/asyncRequire")`
 * `noder.define = noder.require("noder-js/currentContext").define`
 * `noder.execute = noder.require("noder-js/currentContext").jsModuleExecute`
 * `noder.createContext = noder.require("noder-js/context").createContext`
+* `noder.updatePackagesMap`: the map provided as a parameter will be recursively merged with the existing one (it is normally provided in the [configuration](configuration.html)).
+This method can be useful when you want noder to be able to load modules from packages.
+For more information on packaging, see [here](packaging.html).

 The `noder` global variable is especially intended to be used from any JavaScript code in the page that is not loaded through noderJS (and thus does not have access to its own `module` and `require` variables).
 Unless there